Mike Morgan, MD, describes a novel Emergency Medicine platform in a global health context. ... Read MoreGlobal Health

 Vision Care for the Navajo Nation

 The Utah strip of the Navajo Nation is one of the most underserved, isolated, and neglected areas in the continental US.
 Approximately 25 percent of the population lives without running water or electricity, and the remoteness of the land and uneven dirt roads make daily transportation a challenge.
-The Moran Eye Center provides monthly vision screenings and glasses for children and adults, as well as surgery for patients identified during screenings.
+The Moran Eye Center at the University of Utah provides monthly vision screenings and glasses for children and adults, as well as surgery for patients identified during screenings.
 The area is also served regularly by pediatric residents and others doing cardio imaging.

 Pakistan Partnership for Water Treatment